-- A. The City of Lawrence has significant competitive advantages over the vast majority of U.S. cities in the battle for attracting and retaining creative workers and the businesses that employ them, and benefiting from the clustering forces that are driving the creative economy. - B. However, lack of a cultural governance and management infrastructure will impede economic development...
-This shortcoming, unless remedied, will prevent the City and its citizens from fully taking advantages of those opportunities. - C. Lawrence should develop a cultural economic development strategy.
-To maximize its economic development opportunities, the city should develop an explicit cultural economic development strategy focused on the arts, creativity, and innovation. - D. Success will require a focused effort.
+- A. The City of Lawrence has significant competitive advantages over the vast majority of U.S. cities in the battle for attracting and retaining creative workers and the creative industries that employ them, and benefiting from the clustering forces that are driving the creative economy. - B. The city's lack of a robust cultural planning and management and economic development infrastructure will impede economic development.
+This shortcoming, unless remedied, will prevent the city and its citizens from fully taking advantages of those opportunities. - C. Lawrence should develop a cultural economic development strategy.
+To maximize its economic development opportunities, the city should develop an explicit cultural economic development strategy focused on the arts, creativity, and innovation. - D. Success will require a well-organized effort.
 Developing and implementing the strategy will require appropriate staffing, planning, and execution. - E. A cultural economic development strategy will pay off in many ways.
 This is not a short-term project, but rather a long-term investment that can pay off in enhanced quality of life, better employment opportunities, and a more attractive community in which to live, work, play, and retire. - F. Lawrence should build on the success of Final Fridays.
 Final Fridays in Lawrence has been very successful, given its short history.
-It has provided a promotional, marketing, and sales opportunity for many artists, a very good cultural event for all involved, and improved retail sales for some but not all downtown Lawrence businesses.
+It has provided a promotional, marketing and sales opportunity for many artists, a very good cultural event for the community, and improved retail sales for some but not all downtown Lawrence businesses.
 As part of its economic development strategy, the city can and should improve on Final Fridays, expand it to an 'art weekend', develop other art events for Lawrence residents and attract cultural tourists to visit and experience the joys of Lawrence.